Vacuum Extraction Injury

 • The position of the baby’s head is unknown.

-• The baby’s body, other than its head, is leading through the birth canal.
+• Some part of the baby’s body, other than its head, is entering the birth canal, such as in a breech birth.

-After delivering the baby, the doctor will examine the mother and baby for injuries that may have been caused by the vacuum extraction.
-Tears must be repaired.
-If an episiotomy was performed, it will also be repaired.
-The baby must be monitored after being born for signs of birth injury.
+After delivering the baby, the doctor will examine the parent and baby for injuries that the vacuum extraction may have caused.
+If the parent experiences any damage to tissue (tears), these must be repaired.
+If an episiotomy is performed, it will also be repaired.
+The baby must be monitored after being born for signs of birth injury, such as cerebral palsy.

-A vacuum extraction poses a risk of injury for both mother and baby.
-While any of these risks are also associated with vaginal deliveries in general, they’re more likely to occur with a vacuum extraction.
-Vacuum extraction injuries for mothers include:
+Vacuum extraction poses a risk of injury for both parent and baby.
+While many of these risks are also associated with vaginal deliveries in general, they’re more likely to occur with vacuum extraction.
+Vacuum extraction injuries for parents include:

 • Anemia

-• Women who undergo episiotomies (a cutting of the vagina to aid in the birthing process) during vacuum extraction are also at higher risk for infections and postpartum bleeding.
+Parents who undergo episiotomies (a cutting of the vagina to aid in the birthing process) during vacuum extraction are also at higher risk for infections and postpartum bleeding.
+While many parents expect a substantial amount of change in their bodies after giving birth, having to face additional medical care if a negligent caregiver hurts them should not be accepted as normal.

 • External eye trauma